Tom Cruise attorney threatens National Enquirer with lawsuit

 Earlier this week, the couple agreed to a divorce and custody arrangement, but details were undisclosed.
 Both have remained publicly silent about the issue, except for one joint statement in which they said they were working together to settle their differences in the best interest of Suri.

-Speculation about a reason for the split has centred on Cruise's membership in the Church of Scientology, but that has never been confirmed by either the couple or their representatives.
+Speculation about a reason for the split has centered on Cruise's membership in the Church of Scientology, but that has never been confirmed by either the couple or their representatives.

 (Reporting By Bob Tourtellotte; Editing by Peter Cooney)